timatlee/technet-feedfinder/README.md

 Keeping up with the additions (and removals?) of the blogs gets to get a chore.
 That's what this project does.

+## Exceptions!
+On April 25 2022 the [PnP Community Blog moved to Github.io](https://pnp.github.io/blog/post/new-community-blog-platform/).
+This page is found at https://pnp.github.io/blog/, and the feed URL is at https://pnp.github.io/blog/index.xml.

+These exceptions, or other additions to this list, will need to be addressed in the future.

 ## How it works
 This is me learning Go, so it's a bit rough around the edges, but it generally works by: